cspeardev/cspeardev/README.md

 - 👋 Hi, I’m @cspeardev
-- 👀 I’m interested in C#
+- 👀 I’m interested in C# and Python
-- 🌱 I’m currently learning UWP, WPF
+- 🌱 I’m currently learning NixOS
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 Reach me here or at my LinkedIn